DaveCaulfield/everything-but-the-gluten/README.md

 ## Agile Develeopment

 - Agile methodology was used to manage developmenet of this project by breaking down the requirements and features for the site into user stories.
-- Acceptance criterias were assingned to each of the user stories
+- Acceptance criterias were assingned to each of the user stories.
 - A list of software development tasks required to complete the user story objective and meet the acceptence criteria formed the steps of development to be carried out.

 ![user-story](README/assets/user_story.png)